whri-phenogenomics/disease_models/README.md

 https://lethalphenotypes.research.its.qmul.ac.uk/

-The data currently displayed in the app corresponds to DR20.1, and is available in the data folder.
+The data currently displayed in the app corresponds to DR20.1.

 ### Repository contents